Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

      */
     public CheckTitleContentUnicityAtSiteLevel() {
         super(
+                // The ElementSelector implementation
-                new SimpleElementSelector("head title"), //The ElementSelector implementation
+                new SimpleElementSelector("head title"),
-                new SimpleTextElementBuilder(), // the TextElementBuilder implementation
+                // The TextElementBuilder implementation
+                new SimpleTextElementBuilder(),
+                // Message associated with element its title
+                // is present on another page
+                "TitleIdenticalToAnotherPage",
-                "TitleIdenticalToAnotherPage",//message associated with element its title is present on another page "TitleNotUnique",//message created to render a cross-page version of the result false);
+                // Message created to render a cross-page
+                // version of the result
+                "TitleNotUnique",
+                false);
     }
 }